MrSnix/TinyConfiguration/README.md

 ## Example

-This tutorial covers most of the methods available in the library, for further information, check the javadoc.
+This tutorial covers most of the methods available in the library, for further information check the javadoc.

 ```java
 public class Main {